PeterCamilleri/CX16/vm/sweet_16.md

 This is not actually a new operation code.
 It's just the old SET instruction with a twist.
 The thing is, the old implementation of SET did not work if the destination register was R15.
-To save a few bytes, the interpreter messed itself in that case.
+The interpreter would mess up because it would be incrementing R15 as it was being loaded.
 In order to emulate a jump instruction the required incantation was:

     SET R0, target-1
     ST  R15